Holding it all together comes at a cost.

 • Extensive experience in diverse settings including public/therapeutic school environments, residential facilities, in-patient programs, CBAT/STARR programs, and community-based group practices.

-• Experience as an MSW Field Supervisor and clinical supervisor in various clinical settings.
+• Experience as an MSW Field Supervisor and clinical supervisor in residential and outpatient clinical settings.

 • Specialized training in Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Attachment Theory, Solution-Focused Brief Therapy, Trauma-Focused Cognitive Behavioral Therapy, and Somatic Psychology.